 The Cotswolds, Painswick

 If you’re after gently rolling hills and dozens of super cute quintessentially English towns, look no further than The Cotswolds, and in particular Painswick.
-The picture-perfect town is one of the best-preserved spots in the area, claiming the title ‘The Queen of The Cotswolds’.
+The picture-perfect town is one of the best-preserved spots in the area, claiming the title ‘The Queen of The Cotswolds’ which makes it a worthy contender as another of the best places to visit in England.
 With views over the Severn Valley to the Welsh mountains beyond, plenty of pubs and an abundance of charming winding streets, this is an ideal place to get some down time whilst soaking up the very best England has to offer.
 Make sure you head to Painswick Rococo Garden, an absolute masterpiece of 18th-century design.

 Rye, East Sussex

-Seaside retreats done right, Cornwall is situated on the rugged Southwest tip of England and boasts some of the most beautiful beaches around.
+Seaside retreats done right, Cornwall is situated on the rugged Southwest tip of England and boasts some of the most beautiful beaches around – and why it’s continually voted as one of the best places to visit in England particularly in the height of summer.
 Polperro is one of the area’s prettiest unspoilt fishing villages with cottages clinging to the cliffs and narrow streets full of paintings, pottery, flowers and bakeries.
-Expect to find art galleries, exhibitions and even air performances in this gem on the Cornish coast.
+Expect to find art galleries, exhibitions, shops and restaurants, and even air performances in this gem on the Cornish coast.

 The medieval market town with more than 800 years of history is famously also the home of England’s most iconic playwright, William Shakespeare.
 Born in Stratford in 1564, you can immediately see the ‘Romeo & Juliet’ inspirations when visiting Shakespeare’s hometown.
 With The Royal Shakespeare Company theatre performances, Warwick Castle and the charming Tudor town, nowhere says quintessential Britain quite like this.

-Best known for Oxford University, the oldest university in the English-speaking world, Oxford has educated 26 British prime ministers and 50 Nobel Prize winners.
-The prestigious city dates back to the 13th century and may be recognisable from the many Harry Potter scenes filmed there.
+Best known for Oxford University, the oldest and most famous university in the English-speaking world, Oxford has educated 26 British prime ministers and 50 Nobel Prize winners.
+The prestigious city dates back to the 13th century and may be recognisable from the many Harry Potter scenes filmed here (reason enough to make it one of THE best places to visit in England!) .
 If you’re not buried away in books or Potter land, punt or cycle around the city and be sure to stop at one of the many afternoon tea spots.
+There’s no shortage of activities to enjoy.

 IF YOU LOVE HARRY POTTER: 10 REAL-LIFE HARRY POTTER FILMING DESTINATIONS YOU CAN VISIT IN THE UK